Your source for free money tips and tutorials

 Use Credit Cards Wisely

-This seems obvious, but most people plunge themselves into debt for this very reason: spending more than they afford to pay back.
-Simply living beyond their means.
+This logic seems obvious, but most people plunge themselves into debt for this very reason.
+They spend more than they afford to pay back.
+They simply live beyond their means.

 - Don't Carry a Balance